-Receiver failsafe is accomplished by offsetting the receiver thresholds so that the input indeterminate range does not include zero volts differential.
+Receiver fail-safe is accomplished by offsetting the receiver thresholds, so that the input indeterminate range does not include zero volts differential.
 To comply with the RS-422 and RS-485 standards, the receiver output must output a High when the differential input VID is more positive than +200 mV, and must output a Low when the VID is more negative than –200 mV.
-The receiver parameters which determine the failsafe performance are VIT+ and VIT– and VHYS.
-As seen in the table, differential signals more negative than –200 mV will always cause a Low receiver output.
-Similarly, differential signals more positive than +200 mV will always cause a High receiver output.
+The receiver parameters which determine the fail-safe performance are VIT+ and VIT– and VHYS.
+As seen in the Electrical Characteristics table, differential signals more negative than –200 mV will always cause a Low receiver output and differential signals more positive than +200 mV will always cause a High receiver output.

-When the differential input signal is close to zero, it will still be above the VIT+ threshold, and the receiver output is High.
+When the differential input signal is close to zero, it is still above the maximum VIT+ threshold, and the receiver output is High.
 Only when the differential input is more negative than VIT– will the receiver output transition to a Low state.
-So, the noise immunity of the receiver inputs during a bus fault condition includes the receiver hysteresis value VHYS (the separation between VIT+ and VIT– ) as well as the value of VIT+.
+The noise immunity of the receiver inputs during a bus fault condition, includes the receiver hysteresis value VHYS (the separation between VIT+ and VIT– ) as well as the value of VIT+.